sandraise/100-Days-of-Code/Log.md

 **Thoughts**

 I learnt that the app actually involves a lot more JavaScript than I originally thought - especially if I want to use an API to fetch bible verses.
+Installed the Run-JS plugin that allows one to see JS code in the browser.

 **Learning points**